Loading...

 This then leads to natural increase, which results in further increased population growth.

-So if younger people are attracted to those cities, and those people that are attracted are the people that are most likely to have children, that then means that there's a higher natural increase.
+So if younger people are attracted to those cities, and most people that are attracted are the people that are most likely to have children, that then means that there's a higher natural increase.

 That means that there's people being born in cities, which increases the population of those cities even further.

-And natural increase is when there are more births than deaths.
+Now, natural increase is when there are more births than deaths.

 Cities with more births than deaths grow, even if no one moves in.